Multiple Sclerosis (MS): Symptoms, Support, and Options

 Clay Walker

 MS struck country music star Clay Walker in his mid-20s.
-At first he couldn’t hold a guitar pick in his right hand or stand.
-Treatments helped Walker regain use of his right hand and leg — and forge ahead with an active career and a new passion for volunteer work.
-In more than 15 years since his diagnosis, Walker has worked tirelessly to raise awareness about multiple sclerosis.
+Therapies helped him regain function and continue an active career.
+For over 15 years since his diagnosis, Walker has worked to raise awareness about multiple sclerosis.

 Jack Osbourne